Standard Mileage Rates

 the mentally-ill dependent’s treatment.

 A taxpayer who uses a personal vehicle for such medical reasons is permitted to include the out-ofpocket vehicle expenses incurred—the expenses for gas and oil, for example—or deduct medical travel expenses at the standard medical mileage rate.
-For 2022, the standard medical mileage rate is 18¢per mile, up 2¢ from 2021.
-The taxpayer may also deduct any parking fees or tolls, regardless of whether actual expense or the standard mileage rate is used.
+For 2022, the standard medical mileage rate is 21¢ per mile, The taxpayer may also deduct any parking fees or tolls, regardless of whether actual expense or the standard mileage rate is used.

 Standard Deductions